Exclusion of Extreme Jurors and Minority Representation: The Effect of Jury Selection Procedures: Exclusion of extremes

-Using these parameters, \STR is found to exclude more extreme jurors than \SAR even when the threshold for defining jurors as extreme is relatively high.
-As illustrated in Figure \ref{fig:atleast1-3betas}, the difference between the propensity of \STR and \SAR to select extreme jurors is sizable.
+The difference between the propensity of \STR and \SAR to select extreme jurors is sizable.
 For example, in all three sets of simulations, less than 1\% of juries selected by \STR include at least one juror with conviction probability below the 10th percentile of the distribution (the 10th percentile corresponds to 0.10 under the extreme polarization distribution, 0.25 under moderate polarization, and 0.28 under mild polarization).
 Under \SAR, the proportion of juries with at least one juror below the 10th percentile rises to 29\% with extreme polarization, 28\% with moderate polarization, and remains quite high at 27\% even under mild polarization.
 For comparison, a random selection would have resulted in over 70\% of the juries featuring at least one such juror in all scenarios.

 In these simulations, both procedures select fewer extreme jurors than a random draw from the population.
 Somewhat surprisingly, this is not true in general.
-There exist distributions and values of the parameters $d$, $p$ and $j$ for which \SAR selects \emph{more} extreme jurors than \RAN, no matter how small the threshold below which a juror is considered as extreme.
+There exist distributions and values of the parameters $d$, $p$, and $j$ for which \SAR selects \emph{more} extreme jurors than \RAN, no matter how small the threshold below which a juror is considered as extreme.
 In contrast, as we show in the next proposition, \STR always selects fewer extreme jurors than \RAN.

 \begin{prop} For any $x \in \{0,\dots, j\}$, there exists $\ul{c} > 0$ such that $\ul{\T}_{STR}(x ; c) < \ul{\T}_{RAN}(x ; c)$ for all $c \in (0, \ul{c})$.\footnote{ Proposition \ref{prop:extremeRAN} generalizes Theorem 2 in \cite{flanagan_peremptory_2015} which shows that the statement holds for $x=j$. } \end{prop}